petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/liferay-experience-cloud-self-managed/cloud-setup-and-management/configuring-your-sites-domain.md

 ![Your browser verifies that you are using a secured connection once the load balancer updates with a new SSL certificate.](./configuring-your-sites-domain/images/04.png)

-Next, you'll [enable clustering for your Liferay service](./setting-up-clustering-for-the-liferay-service.md) to handle higher traffic.
+Next, you'll [enable clustering for your Liferay service](./setting-up-clustering-for-the-liferay-service.md) to handle more traffic.

 ## Relevant Concepts